thomasdenecker/Pixel2/README.md

 In this folder, you will find a file named INSTALLATION_WINDOWS.sh.
 By double clicking on it, the installation will begin.
 This may take a little time depending on the quality of your internet connection.
 When the installation will be completed, two new files will appear.
 They allow to launch the Pixel2.

+**Warning**: if you have spaces in your folder names, we recommend that you use the installation file: `INSTALLATION_WINDOWS_POWERSHELL.bat`.
+It will generate a file called `Pixel2.ps1`.
+All you have to do now is right-click on the file and execute it using powershell.

 #### Mac OsX installation

 In this folder, you will find a file named INSTALLATION_MAC.sh.
 By double clicking on it, the installation will begin.
 This may take a little time depending on the quality of your internet connection.
 When the installation will be completed, two new files will appear.
 They allow to launch the Pixel2.